-“The Corvette LT1 represents the most significant redesign in the Small Block’s nearly 60-year history – building on its legacy to make one of the world’s best engines even better,” said Sam Winegarden, vice president, Global Powertrain Engineering.
+“The Corvette LT1 represents the most significant redesign in the Small Block’s nearly 60-year history – building on its legacy to make one of the world’s best engines even better,” said Sam Winegarden, vice president of Global Powertrain Engineering.
 “More than just great horsepower, the LT1 has been optimized to produce a broader powerband.
-Below 4,000 rpm, the torque of the Corvette LT1 is comparable to that of the legendary, 7.0L LS7 out of the current Corvette Z06.
-The LT1 is a sweetheart of a power plant and drivers will feel its tremendous torque and power at every notch on the tachometer.”
+Below 4,000 rpm, the torque of the Corvette LT1 is comparable to that of the legendary 7.0L LS7 out of the current Corvette Z06.
+The LT1 is a sweetheart of a power plant, and drivers will feel its tremendous torque and power at every notch on the tachometer.”

 Increased power and efficiency were made possible by an unprecedented level of analysis, including computational fluid dynamics, to optimize the combustion system, the direct injection fuel system, active fuel management, and variable valve timing systems that support it.
 More than 10 million hours of computational analysis were conducted on the engine program, including 6 million hours (CPU time) dedicated to the advanced combustion system.

 Direct injection is all-new to the engine architecture and is a primary contributor to its greater combustion efficiency by ensuring a more complete burn of the fuel in the air-fuel mixture.
 This is achieved by precisely controlling the mixture motion and fuel injection spray pattern.
 Direct injection also keeps the combustion chamber cooler, which allows for a higher compression ratio.
 Emissions are also reduced, particularly cold-start hydrocarbon emissions, which are cut by about 25 percent.

 Active Fuel Management (AFM) – a first-ever application on Corvette – helps save fuel by imperceptibly shutting down half of the engine’s cylinders in light-load driving.